ibm-ecosystem-engineering/envizi-workshop-2024/131-Capture-data-through-issue-management/readme.md

 Now, lets look at how the issue is resolved by the assigned user.

-1. Login in Envizi UI with the user with `DataManager role`.
-Note: This step is required only if issue is assigned to a different username with Datamanager role, Otherwise continue below.
-Also note that, the menu options look different for the user with DataManager role.
-Below screenshots are from the Envizi UI using user with DataManager role.
+1. The user would receive an Email notification once the issue is assigned to him/her and  Login to Envizi UI to check the details of issue.

 ### Open Issue-Summary